Skip to main content

 A practical guide to choosing between a furnished short-term rental and a 30+ night monthly apartment in Mexico City.

-• Under 2 weeks: convenience matters most; a hotel-like setup or simple furnished rental can work
+• Under 2 weeks: convenience dominates; a hotel-style furnished rental near Reforma or Polanco works fine

-• 30+ nights: the stay behaves like a monthly apartment decision, where routine, total cost, and neighborhood fit matter more
+• 30+ nights: the booking is functionally a monthly apartment decision — routine, total cost, transit access, and neighborhood fit outrank everything else

 When a furnished short-term rental makes sense